Thought Provoking

 5. We can build the future we want

 The future that happens will be the future to which we as society decide to guide this powerful tool.
-That will be a series of policy choices and not technology choices, and will vary by country.
+That will be a series of technology enabled policy choices and not technology choices, and will vary by country.
 Some will take advantage of it and some will not.
 What should be individual person level vs societal choice?
 Since our basic needs are taken care of, all human time, labor, energy, ambition, and goals reorient to the intangibles: the big questions, the deep needs.
 Human nature expresses itself fully, for the first time in history.
-Without physical need constraints, we will be whoever we want to be.
+Without the constraints of physical needs, we will be whoever we want to be.
 The increase in GDP will usher us into a ‘post-scarcity’ society where our basic relationship with work must be redefined.
 And traditional GDP measures will start to become an increasingly inaccurate poor measure of human progress.
 And there will be great path dependence based on the policy and societal choices we make.

 I am a technology possibilist, a techno-optimist, but for technology used with care and caring.
 Like we say “no wine before its time”, there is need for regulation but no regulation before its time.
 Reflecting on my words in a New York Times interview in 2000, we will need to redefine what it means to be human.
 This new definition should focus not on the need for work or productivity but on passions, imagination, and relationships, allowing for individual interpretations of humanity.